greenriver/hmis-warehouse/app/views/warehouse_reports/outflow/README.md

 ## Clients exiting to PH

-The count of the number of exiting clients in the reporting period with a HUD-defined permanent destination.
+The count of the number of clients with an exit in the reporting period with a self-reported destination that falls within the HUD-defined permanent destinations.

-## PSH Clients entering Stabilization
+## PSH Clients entering Stabilization/Housing

-The count of the number of PSH clients entering stabilization in the reporting period.
+The count of the number of PSH clients entering stabilization or housing in the reporting period.

-## RRH Clients entering Stabilization
+## RRH Clients entering Stabilization/Housing

-The count of the number of RRH clients entering stabilization in the reporting period.
+The count of the number of RRH clients entering stabilization or housing in the reporting period.

-## All Clients entering Stabilization
+## All Clients entering Stabilization/Housing

-The count of the number of RRH clients entering stabilization in the reporting period. count of the number of clients entering stabilization above, with duplicates removed.
+The unique count of the clients entering stabilization or housing above.

 ## Clients without recent service